 It was wild fun.

-Kalyra loved jumping on our backs to join us as we teared down the dunes.
-We couldn’t convince her to go down the highest part on her own, but she took on the smaller dunes, and enjoyed racing her daddy.
+Kalyra loved jumping on our backs to join us as we tore down the dunes.
+We couldn’t convince her to go down the highest part on her own, but she took on the smaller dunes and enjoyed racing her daddy.

-We were all sad to leave this place of mystery, fun, and serenity to drive back over the beach and four tidal creeks to return home.
+We were all sad to leave this place of mystery, fun, and serenity to drive back over the vast sandy beaches and four tidal creeks to return home.

 But there was one last bit of fun for the kids as Neil allowed them to play skipper and drive the LARC back up the beach, dodging the incoming tide and experiencing the thrill of sand passing beneath them.

 And to welcome us back to the Town of 1770, we had this magnificent sunset.
 A paradise end to a paradise day.